-National Chemical Monitoring Programme
+National Chemical Monitoring Programme (NCMP)

-The programme assesses and reports on the chemical status of water resources in South Africa.
+The NCMP assesses and reports on the chemical status of water resources in South Africa.
 The main water-quality challenges for domestic water users are high levels of dissolved salts and, in some places, high fluoride concentration.
-The other challenges facing irrigated agriculture are the high sodiumabsorption ratio, high electrical conductivity, high pH and high levels of chloride.
+The other challenges facing irrigated agriculture are the high sodium-absorption ratio, high electrical conductivity, high pH and high levels of chloride.